enormandeau/go_enrichment/README.md

 `go_enrichment` uses transcripts in fasta sequences without annotation and a list of significant transcripts to produces GO enrichment Fisher tests.

+## TODO
+Things left to implement

+- Generate output to use with [g:Profiler](http://biit.cs.ut.ee/gprofiler)

 ## Prerequisites
 To make `go_enrichment` enrichment work, you will need to have the following dependencies installed on your computer (see *Installation* section for more